ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference in the "cnf" claim of the access token.

-   The "cnf" claim MUST specify either; 1) the authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint when requesting the first access token in the series which the issued access token belongs, or 2) a reference to that specific authentication credential AUTH\_CRED\_C.
+   Either transported by value or identified by reference, the authentication credential specified in the "cnf" claim MUST be exactly the one that was specified in the "req_cnf" parameter of the POST request to the /token endpoint, when C requested the first access token in the series which the issued access token belongs to.
+That is, AS MUST NOT bind to the access token an authentication credential other than the one specified by C.

 When issuing the first access token of a token series, AS MAY include additional fields in the EDHOC\_Information object (see {{edhoc-parameters-object}}) specified in the "edhoc\_info" claim of the access token.